will-byrne/will-byrne.github.io/_drafts/clarinet.md

 ### The search
 We spent a long time talking with my clarinet teacher and getting advice from other players about what clarinet to try and ended up deciding on a Buffet E11 (with a Vandoran b45 mouthpiece).

-That was the first problem, second was finding somewhere that sold one.
+That was the first problem, the second was finding somewhere that sold one.
 This was in a time before my parents would even consider buying something online and there were no stores anywhere near where I lived that sold it.
 Fortunately our neighbors knew of a great mail order / phone order music company that would let you try an instrument for a month and then return it if it was unsuitable, so we ordered it from there.

 ### Arrival